saptarshibasu/kafka-study/README.md

   * Schema Registry: 8081
   * KSQL: 8088

+### Performance

+* Modern operating systems are designed to aggressively use the available memory as page cache.
+Thus if the server hosting Kafka broker is not used for other     applications, more page cache will be available for Kafka
+* When consumers are lagging only a little from the producer, the broker doesn't need to reread the messages from the disk.
+The requests can be served directly   from the page cache
+* Using pagecache has several advantages over an in-process cache for storing data that will be written out to disk:
+  * The I/O scheduler will batch together consecutive small writes into bigger physical writes which improves throughput
+  * The I/O scheduler will attempt to re-sequence writes to minimize movement of the disk head which improves throughput
+  * It automatically uses all the free memory on the machine
+* Compact byte structure rather than Java objects reduces Java Object ovehead
+* Not having an in-process cache for messages makes more memory available for page cache & reduces garbage collection issues with increased in-heap data
+* Simple reads and appends to file resulting in sequential disk access
+* Transfer batches of messages over the network to amortize the network roundtrip, do larger sequential disk access, allocate contiguous memory blocks, provide   good compression ratio
+* Zero-copy - `sendfile` system call of Linux reduces byte copying (across kernel and user spaces) and context switches
+* Standardized binary format shared by producer, broker & consumer reduces recopying & transformation
+* Compression of message batch saves network bandwidth
+* No intervening routing tier.
+Messages of a given partition are sent directly to the partition leader
+* Consumers use "long poll" to avoid busy waiting and ensure larger transfer sizes

 Note: Application level flushing (fsync) gives less leeway to the OS to optimize the writes.
 The Linux fsync implementation blocks all writes to the file, whereas the OS level flushing makes more granular level locks

 ### Replication

-* Each partition can have multiple replicas
+* Each partition can have multiple replicas.
+For most production system 3 replicas are good enough
 * Each broker hosts hundreds or thousands of replicas belonging to different topics
 * Replication factor must be less than or equal to the number of brokers up and running
 * Kafka recommends using replication for durability and not set the disk flush parameters
 * Each partition has a leader replica
-* All producer & consumer requests go through the leader replica to guarantee consistencies
+* All producer & consumer requests go through the leader replica to guarantee consistency
 * Leaders keep track of the last offsets fetched by each replica
 * For each partition, Kafka stores in Zookeeper the current leader and the current In-sync replicas (ISR)
 * Preferred leader - The replica that was the leader when the topic was originally created
 * When the preferred leader is indeed the leader, the load is expected to be more evenly distributed among the brokers
 * By default, Kafka is configured with `auto.leader.rebalance.enable=true`, which will check if the preferred leader replica the current leader.
 If not and if    it is ISR, a leader election will be triggered to make the preferred leader the current leader
 * All other replicas (other than the leader replica) are followers
 * In the event of leader replica failure, one of the follower replicas will be promoted as leader
-* Followers don't serve client request
-* Their only job is to replicate messages from the leader and stay in sync with the leader
-* Each follower constantly pulls new messages from the leader using a single socket channel.
-That way, the follower receives all messages in the same order as written in the leader
-* A message is considered committed when all the ISR have been updated
-* **Replication flow**
-  * The client fetches the metadata from a bootstrap broker and caches it during initialization
-  * If the client gets `NotLeaderForPartition`, it fetches the latest metadata info from a broker and caches it
-  * The client sends the message to the leader
-  * The leader writes the message to its local log
-  * The follower receives all messages in the same order as written in the leader (Followers constantly pull messages from the leader)
-  * The follower writes each received message to its own log
-  * The follower Sends an acknowledgment back to the leader
-  * Once the leader receives the acknowledgment from all the replicas in ISR, the message is committed
-  * The leader advances the HW
-  * the leader sends an acknowledgment to the client
 * If the leader replica detects that a follower has fallen behind significantly or is not available, it removes the follower from the ISR.
 Thus it is possible    to have only one ISR (the leader itself) and the producer writing to it effectively without durability (unless the `min.insync.replicas` is set to a value >    1)
 * Only in-sync replicas are eligible to be elected as leader in the event of leader failure unless `unclean.leader.election.enable` is set to true
 * Every replica maintains some important offset positions
   * HW (High Water Mark) - Offset of the last committed message